MixinNetwork/safe/README.md

   -d '{"action":"approve","chain":1,"raw":"00200e88c368c51fb...000000000000000007db5","signature":"MEQCIDfROpqb2l5b9LD5RL865HsSDvKhSGI9a6RShQwdfI9jAiBWLep5ogVplOsBETaALGtlN6GmcHIASV_nU-AUhtN0mQ"}'
 ```

-A few minutes later, we should be able to query the transaction on a Bitcoin explorer.
+Once the transaction approval has succeeded, we will need to transfer 1USD to the observer, using the transaction hash as the memo to pay for it.
+After a few minutes, we should be able to query the transaction on a Bitcoin explorer and view its details.

 https://blockstream.info/tx/0e88c368c51fb24421b2a36d82674a5f058eb98d67da844d393b8df00ad2ad3f?expand